 ELTs were originally intended for use on the 121.5 MHz frequency to alert air traffic control and aircraft monitoring the frequency.
 In 1982, a satellite-based monitoring system was implemented, COSPAS-SARSAT, to provide a better way to detect these distress signals.
 In 2009, the international COSPAS-SARSAT satellite system discontinued satellite-based monitoring of the 121.5/243 MHz frequencies, in part because of a high number of false signals attributed with these frequencies.
 Satellite monitoring today utilizes the 406 MHz frequency only.

 While there's no requirement in the United States to replace the first- and second-generation 121.5 MHz ELTs, since 2009, 121.5 and 243 MHz distress signals transmitted from ELTs operating on the lower frequency have only been able to be detected by ground-based receivers, such as local airport facilities and air traffic control facilities, or by overflying aircraft.
 Pilots should be aware that existing 121.5 MHz ELTs, although still legal from the FAA's perspective, will provide extremely limited assistance if an aircraft crashes, especially in a remote location.
+In 2019, the manufacture, importation, or sale of 121.5 MHz ELTs became prohibited in the United States per an FCC final rule, but the new rule does not prohibit aircraft operators from continuing to use 121.5-MHz ELTs now installed in aircraft, nor does it cut off the availability of batteries or other replacement parts.

 The Air Force Rescue Coordination Center (AFRCC) is responsible for coordinating search and rescue activities in the 48 contiguous United States and will support search and rescue operations for American citizens in Mexico and Canada.
 This agency is alerted to an ELT activation and determines an appropriate response, sometimes resulting in Civil Air Patrol, United States Coast Guard, and other first responders initiating a search.
 The AFRCC can be reached at 1-800-851-3051.